List of cancelled Sega CD games

 The Sega CD is an add-on to the Sega Genesis video game console.
 It never established much of a userbase, which resulted in a multitude of cancelled games.
 Early in its lifespan, many upgraded Sega Genesis ports were cancelled, while later in its lifespan, game development was cancelled in favor of moving games to the Sega 32X, Sega Saturn, or even Sony's original PlayStation console.
-This list documents games that were confirmed for release for the Saturn at some point, but did not end up being released for it.
+This list documents games that were confirmed for release for the Sega CD at some point, but did not end up being released for it.

 Games

 There are currently ' games on this list.
 (Note: This number is always up to date by this script.)